-At Brimley-Lawrence Animal Clinic in Toronto, we understand that your pet is part of your family and offer a variety of treatments and convenient services to make sure your animal is and remains healthy.
+At our animal clinics in Toronto, we understand that your pet is part of your family and offer a variety of treatments and convenient services to make sure your animal is and remains healthy.
 Equipped with modern tools and techniques, our vets provide your dog or cat with professional, compassionate, and thorough treatment.
 Here are a few notes on how routine visits can keep your best friend healthy and prevent illness.

 How Routine Visits Keep Your Pet Healthy

 Scheduling a regular checkup will build a relationship between you, your pet, and your veterinarian.
 Routine vet checkups include listening to their heart and lungs, running their hands over their abdomen to check for any unusual signs, checking for skin/coat, eye and ear, teeth and gums, as well as any blood-test required.
 Another advantage of these annual check-ups is to get your dog used to visiting the vet when they’re well so they don’t become nervous about seeing the vet.

 One of the primary reasons for a thorough physical examination annually for your pet is the early detection of a potentially serious illness and if necessary, starting treatments earlier.
 Regular health assessments will also help you with:

 - Keeping your dog’s vaccinations up-to-date, including rabies, distemper, leptospirosis, adenovirus, and parvovirus as well as parainfluenza and Bordetella (kennel cough).

 - Knowing the best product to control heartworm, fleas, and intestinal worms, and to discuss a preventative health care plan for your pet with your vet.

 - Understanding weight and body conditions, obesity is an all-too common problem in pets.
 Talk to your vet about a diet and exercise plan.